Research

 The Center on Climate Change and Urbanism (CCU) offers funding for faculty research projects and research undertaken by undergraduate and graduate students.

-Faculty Research Grant Awards
+Faculty Research Fellowship Grant Awards

 Student Research Grant Awards

-Undergraduate and graduate students interested in applying for research support should first secure a faculty sponsor for their project.
-Eligible applicants are current undergraduate major, minors, or graduate students in any of TuSA's programs.
-Projects undertaken as part of an independent study or thesis are eligible for funding.
-Students should submit a cover letter explaining the project and listing the faculty sponsor, proposed budget, and a short 200-500 word abstract to ccu@tulane.edu by November 15, 2024.
+Application: Students should submit a cover letter explaining the project and listing the faculty sponsor, proposed budget, and a short 200-500 word abstract to ccu@tulane.edu.
+Applications will be due mid-fall (TBD) 2025.
 Proposals will be reviewed and grants will be selected by the leadership team of CCU.

 The Gulf Coast Climate Futures Project